bow/volt/README.rst

 ``pip install volt``

+Volt is still in alpha ~ it's usable enough to be used for making `a real website`_, but many things might still break here and there.

 By default Volt will install the `python markdown module`_.
 You can install `python-discount`_ to improve markdown processing speed. `python-discount`_ is a wrapper for `Discount`_, a fast markdown parser written in C.